Public Utility Districts and Port Districts - Telecommunications.

 According to a 2003 Attorney General Opinion, first class cities, code cities, and charter counties may provide telecommunications services as part of their "home rule powers," except as may be limited by specific statutory language governing particular services.
 Second class cities and towns, however, do not have the authority to provide telecommunication services.

-A PUD is authorized to provide retail telecommunications services or telecommunications facilities within the district's limits or without the district's limits by contract with another public utility district, any political subdivision of the state authorized to provide retail telecommunications services in the state, or with any federally recognized tribe located in the state of Washington.
+A PUD is authorized to provide retail telecommunications services and telecommunications facilities within the district and outside of the district by contract with another PUD, a political subdivision of Washington that is authorized to provide retail telecommunications services, or with any federally recognized tribe located in Washington.
+A PUD is also authorized to provide wholesale telecommunications outside the district by contract with any political subdivision of the state authorized to provide retail telecommunications or with any federally recognized tribe located in Washington.

 The authority granted to PUDs that allowed them to temporarily provide Internet service to customers of a defunct ISP is repealed.
 The authority for certain PUDs, those that only provide water, sewer, and wholesale telecommunications services in a county with an area less than 500 square miles located west of the Puget Sound, to provide retail Internet service is also repealed.